Tap…tap…tap

 "I don't even know where I'm going…I'm just walking in circles."

-Her voice barely rose above the steady drone in the background.
-Sierra practically floated down the quiet corridor, lazily munching on a sugar stick—each crunch reverberating faintly behind her as she watched her own shadow dance over the floor.
+Sienna practically floated down the quiet corridor, munching lazily on a sugar stick.
+Each crunch reverberated faintly behind her as she watched her own shadow dance across the floor.

-Their faces were carved by boredom and mild irritation.
-The librei leaned against the wall with their arms crossed and their mostly dark blue gear wrapped around their body—clearly wishing they were anywhere else.
-The mustela on the other hand, sat behind a small desk with a sheathed knife resting near one corner while he scrolled lazily through his phone, his ears flicking about with every press.
+The Mustela, on the other hand, sat behind a small desk with a sheathed knife resting on one corner while he scrolled lazily through his phone, his ears flicking with every press.

 "Sup."